petermgrund/site-peter-grund/content/authors/admin/_index.md

 highlight_name: true
 ---

-Peter Grund is a researcher at the University of Minnesota.
+Peter Grund is a researcher in the Department of Neurology at the University of Minnesota.

 {{< icon name="download" pack="fas" >}} Download my {{< staticref "uploads/grund_CV_public.pdf" "newtab" >}}CV{{< /staticref >}}.